jay-weeks/jay-weeks.github.io/_pages/source_matters.md

     </a>
 </p>

-This data suggests that, relative to traditional MAP and DAP fertilizers, P lability may be improved in calcareous soil through one of three ways:
+The above observations suggests that, relative to traditional MAP and DAP fertilizers, P lability may be improved in calcareous soil through one of three ways:
-1. Including a small amount of polyphosphate with majority orthophosphate fertilizers (APP and 80/20 treatments)
+1. Including polyphosphates in orthophosphate fertilizers (APP and 80/20 treatments)
-2. Applying higher volumes of more dilute, acidic fertilizers (MAP 625)
+2. Applying more dilute, acidic fertilizer formulations (MAP 625)
 3. Co-applying fertilizers with products like sodium alginate

- the orthophosphate (PO4) treatments MAP applied with alginate was as labile as the other top performers